beemdevelopment/Aegis/docs/vault.md

 __AES-256__ in __GCM__ mode is used as the AEAD cipher to ensure the confidentiality, integrity and authenticity of the vault contents.

-It requires a unique 96-bit nonce for each invocation with the same key.
-However, it is not possible to use a monotically increasing counter for this in this case, because a future use case could involve using the vault on multiple devices simultaneously, which would almost certainly result in nonce reuse.
-This is suboptimal, because 96 bits is not large enough to comfortably generate an unlimited amount of random numbers without getting collisions at some point either.
-As a repeat of the nonce would have catastrophic consequences for the confidentiality and integrity of the ciphertext, NIST strongly recommends not exceeding 2<sup>32</sup> invocations when using random nonces with GCM.
+This cipher requires a unique 96-bit nonce for each invocation with the same key.
+This is not ideal, because 96 bits is not large enough to comfortably generate an unlimited amount of random numbers without getting collisions at some point.
+It is not possible to use a monotonically increasing counter in this case, because a future use case could involve using the vault on multiple devices simultaneously, which would almost certainly result in nonce reuse.
+As a repeat of the nonce would have catastrophic consequences for the confidentiality of the ciphertext, NIST strongly recommends not exceeding 2<sup>32</sup>
+invocations when using random nonces with GCM.
 As such, the security of the Aegis vault also relies on the assumption that this limit is never exceeded.
-In the case of Aegis, this is a reasonable assumption to make, as it's highly unlikely that a user will ever come close to saving the vault 2<sup>32</sup> times.
+This is a reasonable assumption to make, because it's highly unlikely that an Aegis user will ever come close to saving the vault 2<sup>32</sup> times.

-_Switching to a nonce misuse-resistant cipher like AES-GCM-SIV or a cipher with a larger (192 bits) nonce like XChaCha-Poly1305 will be explored in the future._
+_Switching to a nonce misuse-resistant cipher like AES-GCM-SIV or a cipher with a larger (192 bits) nonce like XChaCha-Poly1305 will be considered in the future._

 #### KDF